anyaevostinar/anyaevostinar.github.io/classes/111-w26/lab-creatingclasses.md

 I recommend creating a folder in COURSES for this lab as you usually do.

 ## Exercise 1: A minimal class
 You should again download the file [graphics.py](/classes/111-w22/graphics.py) and put it into the folder for today's lab.
-Also remember that you can refer to the [graphics documentation](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/graphref.html) for more details on the methods of `graphics` classes..
+Also remember that you can refer to the [graphics documentation](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/graphref.html) for more details on the methods of `graphics` classes.
 Then also download the file [flower_starter.py](/classes/111-w26/flower_starter.py) and put it in your folder as well.

 1. Run `flower_starter.py` to see the flowers that are made.
 Your first goal will be to make the same flowers but with improved code organization.